The System Remembers the Excluded

 Introduction

-Even when someone is no longer spoken about—or their story is hidden—their absence may continue to affect later generations.
+Even when a person's story is no longer spoken about—or gradually disappears from family awareness—the effects of their exclusion may continue influencing later generations.

 A Core Systemic Principle